Annedrew/bamboo/README.md

 ## 📖 Background Knowledge

 ### EXIOBASE
 [EXIOBASE](https://www.exiobase.eu/) is a global, detailed Multi-Regional Environmentally Extended Supply-Use Table (MR-SUT) and Input-Output Table (MR-IOT).
 It can be used to do Life Cycle Assessment(LCA) analysis.
-The inventory data and emission data is stored in `txt` file.
+The inventory data and emission data is stored in `txt` files.

 [EXIOBASE3](https://zenodo.org/records/3583071) is one of the most extensive EE-MRIO systems available worldwide.
 EXIOBASE 3 builds upon the previous versions of EXIOBASE by using rectangular supply‐use tables (SUT) in a 163 industry by 200 products classification as the main building blocks.